cloudfoundry/cf-mysql-release/README.md

     $ bosh deployment ~/workspace/deployments/mydevenv/cf-mysql-mydevenv.yml
     $ bosh deploy

-If you followed the instructions for bosh-lite above your manifest is in the `cf-mysql-release/bosh-lite/manifests` directory.
+If you followed the instructions for bosh-lite above, your manifest is in the `cf-mysql-release/bosh-lite/manifests` directory.
 The make\_manifest\_spiff\_mysql script should have already set the deployment to the manifest, so you just have to run:

     $ bosh deploy

-[Deploying Cloud Foundry with BOSH](http://docs.cloudfoundry.com/docs/running/deploying-cf/vsphere/deploy_cf_vsphere.html) provides additional details on deploying with BOSH.

 ### Register the CF MySQL Service Broker